BugmakerCC/GPT4scv/README.md

 # GPT4scv
-An empirical study on detecting smart contract vulnerabilities using ChatGPT
+    `When ChatGPT Meets Smart Contract Vulnerability Detection: How Far Are We?` An empirical study on detecting smart contract vulnerabilities using ChatGPT